-- 4.1 The Pro Vice-Chancellor (Research and Innovation) and Executive Dean of School (with the Director of HR where appropriate) shall provide their recommendations on the action to be taken to the URDC who shall review the Report and its findings and recommendations and agree with the action or make a further decision on the implementation of the recommendations.
-The outcome shall be reported back to the Pro Vice-Chancellor (Research and Innovation) and the Chair of the URMG.
+- 4.1 The Pro Vice-Chancellor (Research and International) and Executive Dean of School (with the Director of HR where appropriate) shall provide their recommendations on the action to be taken to the URDC who shall review the Report and its findings and recommendations and agree with the action or make a further decision on the implementation of the recommendations.
+The outcome shall be reported back to the Pro Vice-Chancellor (Research and International) and the Chair of the URMG.
 The URDC may, at any time, consult with appropriate colleagues or liaise with relevant Committees before making a decision on the course of action to be taken against the Respondent (if appropriate). - 4.2 Within 10 working days of the URDC meeting, the Chair of the URDC shall notify the Respondent in writing of the URDC's decision on the Recommendations from the Report, together with a copy of the final Report and details of the appeal process.
 The notification will be sent by recorded delivery / secure email. - 4.3 Respondents are advised that in cases where evidence of an allegation(s) of misconduct in research (as defined in paragraph 1.5 above) is upheld in full or in part, the University may, in some cases, be required to report the matter to relevant professional bodies.
-If this is the case, the Respondent will be advised of this in the notification at 4.2 above. - 4.4 Where the allegation(s) has not been upheld, the Pro Vice-Chancellor (Research and Innovation) shall take such steps as may be necessary to preserve the good reputation of the Respondent.
+If this is the case, the Respondent will be advised of this in the notification at 4.2 above. - 4.4 Where the allegation(s) has not been upheld, the Pro Vice-Chancellor (Research and International) shall take such steps as may be necessary to preserve the good reputation of the Respondent.
 Where a case has received any publicity, the Respondent shall be offered the possibility of having an official statement released by the University to the press or other relevant parties (or both).
-Where the URMG find that the Complainant's allegation(s) was malicious or reckless and the Complainant is a member of staff, the Pro Vice-Chancellor (Research and Innovation) may recommend action is initiated under the University's disciplinary process.
-Where the URMG find that the Complainant's allegation(s) was malicious or reckless and the Complainant is a doctoral candidate at the University, the Pro Vice-Chancellor (Research and Innovation) may recommend action is initiated under the PGR Student Code of Behaviour.
+Where the URMG find that the Complainant's allegation(s) was malicious or reckless and the Complainant is a member of staff, the Pro Vice-Chancellor (Research and International) may recommend action is initiated under the University's disciplinary process.
+Where the URMG find that the Complainant is a doctoral candidate at the University, the Pro Vice-Chancellor (Research and International) may recommend action is initiated under the University, the Pro Vice-Chancellor (Research and International) may recommend action is initiated under the University, the Pro Vice-Chancellor (Research and International) may recommend action is initiated under the PGR Student Code of Behaviour.
 In so referring the matter, the Chair of the URMG shall provide information as necessary to facilitate that disciplinary process.

-5. Reporting, communication and record keeping
+5. Reporting, Communication and Record Keeping